-- (i) animals do not remain on the sacrifice paddock for longer than 60 days in any six month period; - (ii) the slope of land that is used for a sacrifice paddock must be 10 degrees or less; and - (iii) sacrifice paddocks do not occur on more than 1% or 30 hectares of landholding in any year (whichever is the lesser); and - (iv) livestock must be kept at least 50 metres from: - (1) any nohoanga listed in Appendix B, mātaitai reserve, taiāpure, estuary or the coastal marine area; and - (2) the bed of any river, lake, artificial watercourse (regardless of whether there is any water in it at the time), modified water course or natural wetland; and - (v) critical source areas within the area being used as a sacrifice paddock must: - (1) be identified in the Farm Environmental Management Plan; and - (2) have stock excluded from them; and - (vi) the land that is used as a sacrifice paddock must be replanted as soon as practicable after livestock have been removed from the paddock; and - (vii) a Farm Environmental Management Plan for the landholding is: - (A) prepared, certified, and audited in accordance with Appendix N; and - (B) implemented by the landholder completing the practices, actions, and mitigations specified in the Farm Environmental Management Plan in accordance with the timeframes set out in that Plan.
+- (1) 20 metres from the bed of any Regionally Significant Wetland or Sensitive Waterbodies listed in Appendix A, nohoanga listed in Appendix B, mātaitai reserve, taiāpure, estuary or the coastal marine area; and - (2) 20 metres from the bed of any other river, lake, artificial watercourse (regardless of whether there is any water in it at the time), modified water course or natural wetland, where the slope of the land used as a sacrifice paddock is 10 degrees or more; and - (3) 10 metres from the bed of any other river, lake, artificial watercourse (regardless of whether there is any water in it at the time), modified water course or natural wetland, where the slope of the land used as a sacrifice paddock is 10 degrees or less. - (v) critical source areas within the area being used as a sacrifice paddock must: - (1) be identified in the Farm Environmental Management Plan; and - (2) have stock excluded from them; and - (vi) if the land that is used as a sacrifice paddock requires replanting, this must occur as soon as practicable after stock have been removed from the paddock; and - (vii) A Farm Environment Management Plan for the landholding is: - (1) prepared, certified and audited in accordance with Appendix N; and - (2) implemented by the landholder completing the practices, actions and mitigations specified in the FEMP in accordance with the timeframes set out in the FEMP; and - (viii) no part of the sacrifice paddock is located on land with an altitude greater than 800 metres above mean sea level - (b) The use of land for a sacrifice paddock that does not meet one or more of the conditions of Rule 35B(a) is a discretionary activity.